- First Name

-Kimberly Hamlin is associate Professor of American Studies and History at Miami University in Oxford, OH and a National Endowment for the Humanities Public Scholar (2017).
-She is on research leave to write the biography of Helen Hamilton Gardener, the suffragists’ lead negotiator in Washington, DC and the woman who donated her brain to science to prove the intellectual equality of women.
-This project also recently received the 2017 Carrie Chapman Catt Prize for Research on Women and Politics.
+Kimberly A. Hamlin is Associate Professor of History and American Studies at Miami University in Oxford, OH.
+With support from a National Endowment for the Humanities (NEH) Public Scholar Award, she has just completed her second book — Free Thinker: Sex, Suffrage, and the Extraordinary Life of Helen Hamilton Gardener, forthcoming from W.W.
+Norton in March 2020.
+In addition to the NEH Public Scholar Award, this project also received the 2017 Carrie Chapman Catt Prize for Research on Women and Politics.

-Hamlin’s first book, From Eve to Evolution: Darwin, Science, and Women’s Rights in Gilded Age America (Chicago, 2014), revealed how women used science to advance women’s rights in the 19th century.
+Hamlin’s first book, From Eve to Evolution: Darwin, Science, and Women’s Rights in Gilded Age America (Chicago, 2014), analyzed how women used science to advance women’s rights in the 19th century.
 Her research has received multiple awards and fellowships (including the History of Science Society’s Margaret Rossiter Prize for Excellence in Research on Women and Science) and is widely cited in academic and popular outlets.
-Hamlin contributes to the Washington Post’s Made by History column and frequently appears on public radio including most recently KPCC’s “AirTalk” and CBC’s “The Current.”
+Hamlin contributes to the Washington Post’s Made by History column, frequently appears on public radio, and regularly lectures about women’s history.